KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog2.md

    - Repeat the steps listed above, this time configuring for the alternate bucket

      Test Bi-Directional Cross-Region Redundancy
    - Add a small file to both destination buckets and see if a replicas are added.
 These files will have a status of REPLICA found under the properties tab.
-It took more time for the replica to appear in the       popoluated bucket than the empty bucket
+It took more time for the replica to appear in the populated bucket than the empty bucket

    Automation
    - Circle back to the lambda function created earlier